<= me in Tibet

 click here for a Bayes Factor calculator

-I organize Conscious and Unconscious Mental Processes, a final year option module; Philosophy of Psychology, a final year core module.
+I organize Conscious and Unconscious Mental Processes, a final year option module; Perspectives on Psychology, a final year core module.
 I also teach philosophy of science in the masters module Ethics, Philosophy, and Methods, and a series of lectures on hypnosis in the first year undergraduate module Contemporary Issues in Psychology.

 I am interested in the distinction between conscious and unconscious mental states, particularly knowledge, but also intentions and desires.